 With Boston becoming such a white collar town, the market for office space is a strong indicator of the local economy.
-The City downtown area has roughly 63.9 million square feet of office space.
-According to the firm Colliers International, the City has a vacancy rate of 8.9% as of fourth quarter 2015, down from 11.0% at the end of 2014.
-The annual absorption of office space was 2.1 million square feet.
+The City downtown area has roughly 66 million square feet of office space.
+During the fourth quarter of 2016, Boston's direct vacancy rate was 7.5%, according to realty firm Jones Lang LaSalle.
+Boston's annual net absorption of office space was 1.2 million square feet.
+Compared to this time last year (fourth quarter of 2015), these figures have remained relatively unchanged.

-In 2015, the Boston Redevelopment Authority approved 11 projects that include new office space, for a total of over 1.1 million new square feet of office space.
+In 2016, the Boston Planning and Development Agency (BPDA) approved 13 projects that include new office space, for a total of over 1.9 million new square feet of office space.
 The approved buildings will be mixed-use, with six including residential space.
-The new office developments will be located across the city: three in South Boston, two in Downtown, two in Jamaica Plain, and one each in Back Bay, Chinatown, Dorchester, and the South End.
+The new office developments will be located across the city: four in South Boston Waterfront, two each in South Boston and Roxbury, and one each in Brighton, Chinatown, Dorchester, Downtown, and the South End.
+Among these newly-approved projects is the GE headquarters in Fort Point, the New John Hancock building at 380 Stuart, and a 13-story office building in the South Boston Waterfront's Parcel Q1.